Catharni Stern: Family

 Catharni Stern's family has produced many dedicated to the idea of service to the community.
 Her unusual name came through a mistake in the transcription of a telegram sent by her father, suggesting that she be called Catharine.

 Catharni Stern's father was a reserved and even severe man.
 He transferred his ministry to the Church of England and become Rector of Brampton.
-Their son Ernest Hamilton Stern was born in 1886, was educated as a paymaster in the Royal Navy retired with the rank of captain in 1946.
+Their son Ernest Hamilton Stern was born in 1886, was educated as a paymaster in the Royal Navy and retired with the rank of captain in 1946.

 Her mother was born Mary Christie Underwood.
 Catharni Stern's relationship with her mother was close and based on an empathy and friendship which overlaid and exceeded the simple mother/child bond.
-This was in large measure because that her mother was vulnerable to a recurrent manic-depressive illness but they all shared a perceptive interest in the creative arts.
+This was in large measure because her mother was vulnerable to a recurrent manic-depressive illness but they all shared a perceptive interest in the creative arts.